ark0015/gwent/docs/source_plot_tutorial.rst

-    Observed frequency after 5 years of evolution in Source frame:  5.732821260078733e-09 1 / s Does the source change a resolvable amount after evolving for 5 years in the Source frame?:  False
+    Observed frequency after 5 years of evolution in Source frame:  5.732821260078733e-09 1 / s Does the source change a resolvable amount after evolving for 5 years in the Source frame?:  True

+We can set the instrument that “observes” the source.
+If you orginally assign the source an instrument (which we show in a bit), the initial frequency (``f_gw``) is set to the instrument’s most sensitive frequency

 .. code:: python

-    source_3.Check_Freq_Evol(T_evol=np.max(source_3.instrument.T_obs).to('s'),T_evol_frame='observer')
+    source_3.instrument = NANOGrav_11yr_hasasia
+    source_3.Check_Freq_Evol()
-    print("Observed frequency after 5 years of evolution in Observer frame: ", source_3.f_T_obs)
+    print("Observed frequency after {}".format(np.max(source_3.instrument.T_obs.value)),
+          "years of evolution in Observer frame: ", source_3.f_T_obs)

 .. parsed-literal::

-    Observed frequency after 5 years of evolution in Observer frame:  1.3181810661218933e-08 1 / s
+    Observed frequency after 11.4 years of evolution in Observer frame:  1.3181810661218933e-08 1 / s

 Plots of Example GW Band